Snowflake

 Canva's data platform

 We designed our data infrastructure to be efficient and scalable.
 We ingest first-party data into Snowflake through Amazon S3, ensuring a seamless pipeline from our internal systems.
-For third-party data, we rely on Fivetran to handle the heavy lifting of ETL (Extract, Transform, Load) processes.
+For third-party data, we rely on Fivetran(opens in a new tab or window) to handle the heavy lifting of ETL (Extract, Transform, Load) processes.
 This data flows into Snowflake and is exposed through external tables.
-From there, dbt (data build tool) steps in, orchestrating our data transformations to ensure that raw data is shaped into a format that supports analysis and reporting.
+From there, dbt(opens in a new tab or window) (data build tool) steps in, orchestrating our data transformations to ensure that raw data is shaped into a format that supports analysis and reporting.

 High-level data platform statistics